 Also, the London Hop-on- Hop-off buses use the same bus stops as the drop-off or pickup points.
 To find out more visit Journey Planner.

 How can I get to SEA LIFE London by Underground?

 Waterloo and Westminster are the nearest tube stations to London Aquarium.
 You will find the Westminster underground on District Line, Circle, and Jubilee line.
 Coming out the Westminster tube towards the Aquarium look for the Westminster Bridge Exit.
-Cross the Bridge and on the left-hand side, you can see London Eys which is next to the Aquarium in County Hall.
+Cross the Bridge and on the left-hand side, you can see London Eye, which is next to the Aquarium in County Hall.
 Waterloo Station tube is another choice to travel to the London Eye or SEA LIFE London Aquarium.
 Within the Northern Bakerloo, Waterloo & City lines.
-From Waterloo exit follow the London Eye.
+From the Waterloo exit, you can follow the London Eye.
 But if you coming from Waterloo look for South Bank exit sign(No. 6).
 Walk to Coca-Cola London Eye direction.